 Cradle of Aviation Museum and Education Center (Long Island)

 Long Island’s massive air and space museum is a great place to take kids with an interest in science and engineering—or anyone who appreciates spaceships and jet planes!
 The museum and education center has 75 air and spacecraft on display across eight galleries, and exhibitions covering topics like the Apollo moon landing, World War II, and more.
-Look out for themed events such as Spooky Science Night (October 30) and Pumpkin Drop (November 7). $16 ages 13-61, $14 ages 62+, $12 ages 2-12, under 2 free.
+Look out for themed and seasonal events as well. $16 ages 13-61, $14 ages 62+, $12 ages 2-12, under 2 free.